wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/dankort/integration-and-testing.md

 To integrate Dankort using our API, see API Reference – [Credit cards](/api/#credit-cards).

+For the Dankort logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).

 {{< details title="Credentials and testing process" >}}

 Test credentials: MultiSafepay provides Visa test credentials for Dankort.